emqx/emqx-docs/en_US/messaging/mqtt-wildcard-subscription.md

       <img src="./assets/wildcard-sub-2.png" alt="wildcard-sub-2" style="zoom:40%;" />

 5. Select `Subscriber` in **Connections**.
-You can see the subscriber receives the two messages the publisher sends.
+You can see the subscriber receives the two messages sent by the publisher.

       <img src="./assets/wildcard-sub-3.png" alt="wildcard-sub-3" style="zoom:40%;" />